1. Do you provide individual attention to students?

 2) Be able to use theory learnt in application based problems.

 Examinations in school test select chapters, and rarely more than a few chapters at a time.
-We endeavor to inculcate in students the ability to learn and retain concepts for longer spells of time.
+We endeavour to inculcate in students the ability to learn and retain concepts for longer spells of time.

 We believe in testing cumulative knowledge, periodically.
 Both past and current learning material are to be tested in an examination environment from time to time to ensure that come examination season, the student doesn’t have to bear the brunt of topics and concepts long-forgotten.